-With a 5-year compound annual growth of 4.1%, Malawi has witnessed sustainable growth and continues its stride toward economic consolidation.
-Agriculture contributes nearly 30% while services contribute 54% to the country’s GDP.
+With a 5-year compound annual growth of 3.6%, Malawi has witnessed sustainable growth and continues its stride toward economic consolidation.
+Trade is crucial to Malawi’s economy.
+The combined value of exports and imports equals 65% of GDP.
 Major exports include sugar, tobacco, tea, groundnuts, pulses, ceramics, gemstones, beans, and enamelware.
-Malawi’s GDP is projected to grow by 5% in 2018, largely bolstered by agriculture and the services industry.

 Currency: Malawian Kwacha